nlohmann/json/doc/mkdocs/docs/features/types/number_handling.md

 ### Number limits

-- Any 64 bit signed or unsigned integer can be stored without loss of precision.
+- Any 64-bit signed or unsigned integer can be stored without loss of precision.
 - Numbers exceeding the limits of `#!c double` (i.e., numbers that after conversion via [`std::strtod`](https://en.cppreference.com/w/cpp/string/byte/strtof) are not satisfying [`std::isfinite`](https://en.cppreference.com/w/cpp/numeric/math/isfinite) such as `#!c 1E400`) will throw exception